emehrkay/Pypher/README.md

 * Can be init with *args<String> of labels `n.label('Person', 'Male')` would produce `n:Person:Male`
 * This does not bind its arguments
+* Labbels will be wrapped in back ticks to allow for spaces and other special characters

 ### Partial